AguaClara/HFFVFDC/Manual.md

 The team identified a few areas that would need future work in order to complete the High Flow Float Valve system.
 The first factor the team wanted to address, was that during the experimental process, the team had a difficult time ensuring that the float valve was exactly vertical to the ground.
 The float valve tended to bend and sag a little bit, meaning that the slider pipe was not vertical.
 This caused more friction within the tee and made it harder for the slider pipe to slide smoothly upward as the water level rose.
 In order to solve this problem in an accurately-sized plant, the team suggests that several brackets be used to hold the inlet tube securely to the wall of the distribution tank.
 This should prevent the slider pipe assembly from sagging downward.

 The team was working on generalizing a hole pattern for the original design of the float valve when the second design came to fruition.
-Since there are pros and cons to both designs, finishing generalizing the hole pattern and writing code that gives the hole pattern based on flow rate, head, and the height of the distribution tank would be the next step for the original design.
+Since there are pros and cons to both designs, finishing the generalization the hole pattern and writing code that gives the hole pattern based on flow rate, head, and the height of the distribution tank would be the next step for the original design.

 Since the team started working on the second design near the end of the semester, it was never actually fabricated or tested.
 This should be the next step for this design.
 The elongated tee is a component that is especially important to fabricate and test since it is fairly unique from the original design and requires multiple parts.
 Additionally, experimental results that were used in the design such as the rate of leakage are all from experimenting with the original design so it is important to see if these things change with the second design.

 Further down in the design process, the team suggests that the float valve design be expanded to include pressure breaks.
-Currently, the design will not work as seamlessly as intended if there is too much head entering the system.
+Currently, the design will not work as seamlessly as intended if the water enters the distribution tank with too much head.
 If pressure breaks with individual, smaller float valves were installed periodically along the path to the distribution tank, then the overflow signal would pass up the path and alert the plant operator.
 This design would most likely vary based on the plant, but would be one step in taking the float valve design to the next stage of the design process.

 ###Conclusion
 The High Flow Float Valve team was assigned with the task of designing a float valve that would alter the flow rate of the filtered water into the distribution tank as the tank filled.
 A float valve is a necessary upgrade to AguaClara plants, because there is currently a lot of clean water being wasted when distribution tanks overflow.
-After building a small-scaled experimental float valve, the HFFV team was able to better design a general float valve model for future distribution tanks.
+After building a small-scaled experimental float valve, the HFFV team confirmed that the design and fabrication for a general float valve model is viable for future distribution tanks.
 This design relies solely on the flow rate of the plant, the head upon entering the distribution tank, and the height of the distribution tank.
 The team based this design off of the small-scale HFFV built in the lab.
-However, a full-scale float valve would have to be built to test the team's findings.
+However, a full-scale float valve would have to be built to evaluate the team's findings in the field.

 The team has been in close contact with AguaClara engineers in Honduras during this design process.
 The findings from this report will be shared with the AguaClara engineers so the float valve design can be tested and hopefully implemented in AguaClara plants.